rhyslwells/rhyslwells/README.md

 ### Hi there 👋

-I'm Rhys Wells, a Data Scientist who transitioned into the data field after completing my PhD.
-My current projects focus on learning data science and engineering topics to build a repository of well-understood concepts.
+I'm Rhys Wells, a Data Scientist who transitioned into the field after completing my PhD.
+My current projects focus on data science and engineering topics.

-To create and organize my work, I rely on tools like Obsidian to streamline my workflow and spark new ideas.
+To create and organize my work, I rely on tools like Obsidian.
 My "Second Brain" is the [Data Archive](https://rhyslwells.github.io/Data-Archive/), where I manage all of this knowledge.
-In the Data Archive, I use a question-driven approach to guide my curiosity and deepen my understanding.
-This evolving resource allows for interactive and contextual exploration, going beyond traditional learning methods.
+In the Data Archive, I use a question-driven approach guided by curiosity.
+This evolving resource allows for interactive and contextual exploration.

-On my [Blog](https://rhyslwells.github.io/), I’ve shared advice I wish I had known earlier in my career, hoping it helps others on their own journey.
+My [Blog](https://rhyslwells.github.io/) shares formalised investigations and advice I wish I had known earlier in my career.
+I hope it helps others on their own journey.

 Feel free to explore my projects on GitHub, check out my blog or the Data Archive, or get in touch!